clementreiffers/travelling-salesman-problem/README.md

 yarn add gulp-cli
 ```

-To start it type in the tsp folder the command:
+To start it type in the root folder the command:

 ```node
 gulp